-Projecting Post-merger Cash Flows
+Projecting Post-Merger Cash Flows

 The first order of business is to estimate the post-merger cash flows that Tutwiler will produce.
 This is by far the most important task in any merger analysis.
-In a pure financial merger, defined as one where no operating synergies are expected, the incremental post-merger cash flows are simply the target firm's expected cash flows.
-In an operating merger, where the two firms' operations are to be integrated, fore-casting future cash flows is obviously more difficult, because potential synergies must be estimated.
-People from marketing, production, human resources, and accounting play leading roles here, with finance people focusing on financing the acquisition and doing an analysis designed to determine if the projected cash flows are worth the cost.
+In a pure financial merger, defined as one in which no operating synergies are expected, the incremental post-merger cash flows are simply the target firm's expected cash flows.
+In an operating merger, in which the two firms' operations are to be integrated, forecasting future cash flows is obviously more difficult, because potential synergies must be estimated.
+People from marketing, production, human resources, and accounting play leading roles here, with financial managers focusing on financing the acquisition and doing an analysis designed to determine whether the projected cash flows are worth the cost.
 In this chapter, we take the projections as given and concentrate on how they are analyzed.
-See Web Extension 25A, available at the textbook's Web site, for a discussion focusing on projecting financial statements in a merger analysis.
+See Web Extension 21A, available on the textbook's Web site, for a discussion that focuses on projecting financial statements in a merger analysis.

-Table 25-3 shows Caldwell's post-merger projections for Tutwiler, taking into account all expected synergies and maintaining a constant capital structure.
+Table 21-3 shows Tutwiler's post-merger projections for Tutwiler, taking into account all expected synergies and maintaining a constant capital structure.
 Both Caldwell and Tutwiler are in the 40% marginal federal-plus-state tax bracket.
 The cost of debt after the acquisition will remain at 9%.
 The projections assume that growth in the post-horizon period will be 6%.

-Panel A of Table 25-3 shows selected items from the projected financial statements.
+Panel A of Table 21-3 shows selected items from the projected financial statements.
 Panel B shows the calculations for free cash flow, which is used in the corporate valuation model.
 Row 9 shows net operating profit after taxes (NOPAT), which is equal to EBIT(1 - T).
 Row 10 shows the net investment in operating capital, which is the annual change in the total net operating capital in Row 8.
 Free cash flow, shown in Row 11, is equal to NOPAT less the net investment in operating capital.
 Panel C shows the cash flows that will be used in the APV model.
-In particular, Row 13 shows the annual tax saving, which is equal to the interest expense multiplied by the tax rate.
-Panel D provides the calculations for FCFE, based upon Equation 25-12.
+In particular, Row 13 shows the annual tax shield, which is equal to the interest expense multiplied by the tax rate.
+Panel D provides the calculations for FCFE, based upon Equation 21-12.

-Of course, the post-merger cash flows are extremely difficult to estimate, and in merger valuations, just as in capital budgeting analysis, sensitivity, scenario, and simulation analyses should be conducted.16 Indeed, in a friendly merger the acquiring firm would send a team consisting of literally dozens of financial analysts, accountants, engineers, and so forth, to the target firm's headquarters.
+Of course, the post-merger cash flows are extremely difficult to estimate, and in merger valuations-just as in capital budgeting analysis-sensitivity, scenario, and simulation analyses should be conducted.13 Indeed, in a friendly merger the acquiring firm would send a team consisting of literally dozens of financial analysts, accountants, engineers, and so forth to the target firm's headquarters.
 They would go over its books, estimate required maintenance expenditures, set values on assets such as real estate and petroleum reserves, and the like.
-Such an investigation, which is called due diligence, is an essential part of any merger analysis.
+Such an investigation, which is one example of due diligence, is an essential part of any merger analysis.